 - Chicken Broth.
 Chicken broth adds extra savory goodness to the mashed potatoes.

 - Seasoned Salt.
-A simple way to add robust, salty flavor to the potatoes.
+The secret ingredient and a simple way to add robust, salty flavor to the potatoes.

 The Directions

-- Add the remaining ingredients (except the milk).
+- Add (Almost) Everything Else.
+Add the remaining ingredients (except the milk).

-- Mash until everything is combined.
-Add milk as needed to thin the potatoes.
+- Mash.
+Use a potato masher to mash until everything is combined.
+Add milk as needed to thin your crockpot mashed potatoes.

-- Keep in the slow cooker on “warm” or serve.
+- Finish.
+Keep in the slow cooker on “warm” or serve.
+ENJOY!

 How to Cook Mashed Potatoes in Advance